G6seven/derbiSenda/README.md

 when it comes to frame, the bike was originally derbi senda Extreme 2004 or at least according to the VIN ( VTHSR2A1A )

 ### what's the plan:
 sell one engine for money,

+engine model STL files: https://www.printables.com/model/890375-derbi-ebe-050-engine-scan